appwriters-dev/appwriters-dev/src/routes/(nested)/30days/flutter/(days)/day9/+page.md

 > **Project** - Famous Counter App
 >
-> When you create a new Flutter project, it generates a counter app, that just counts the number of times you tap the button in the screent
+> - When you create a new Flutter project, it generates a counter app, that just counts the number of times you tap the button in the screent
->
-> Create new Fluter project and different files and folders that will be generated.
+> - Create new Fluter project and different files and folders that will be generated.
 Specially look into `lib/main.dart` as that's where we will spend most of our time
->
-> Run the app on an mobile, web or desktop and see it in action
+> - Run the app on an mobile, web, and/or desktop and see it in action
 >

 By the end of this day, you should have a basic understanding of the structure of a Flutter app and how to customize the app bar and content area with basic widgets.